 It’s important to understand the distinction between retaliating and simply standing up for yourself – you can stand up for yourself without attacking.
 And if you can learn to develop that skill, you’ll find that you can create greater intimacy between yourself and your partner.

-Withdrawal can mean a number of things.
+Withdrawal (also known as stonewalling) can mean a number of things.
 It may be that you are giving up, using it in a passive-aggressive manner for retaliation or maybe signalling that you don’t wish to invest any further energy in the relationship.

 Withdrawal creates resentment and makes it impossible for differences to be resolved.

 Withdrawal is painful for you and your partner.

 Nobody like to be shut out, and in fact, it’s often a much more damaging way to respond to your partner than staying in contact with your partner and sharing your anger or upset.

 If you feel the need to withdraw from your partner, let them know what you are doing and make an agreement to stay in contact and reconnect to discuss things further.
 Doing so will promote trust, safety and good will in your relationship.

 Do you need relationship help?